joakimk/toniq/README.md

   - [ ] A failed job can be manually retried and/or deleted by running code in an iex prompt.
 * [ ] Errors will only be reported if retries fail.
 * [ ] Licence and pull request instructions
+* [ ] Explore if a serialized erlang struct can be used by a codebase that does not have that module?

 ### Later

-* [ ] Explore if a serialized erlang struct can be used by a codebase that does not have that module?
-* [ ] Can run multiple workers of the same type at the same time.
-* [ ] If you only start one worker process for a job type, only one job will run at a time.
-  - [ ] If configured to be serial it will not advance to the next job until the current one succeeds.
-This is useful when there are dependencies between jobs, like when registering an invoice, and then registering a payment on that invoice.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.